cypress-io/cypress/docs/source/guides/references/roadmap.md

 - [x] Fixed issue where commands would retry and potentially exceed their timeout values during page transitions.
 Fixes {% issue 594 %}
 - [x] Fixed issue where server routes were lost after page load if not initiated by a {% url `cy.visit()` visit %} command.
 Fixes {% issue 177 %}
 - [x] Using mocha's `done` callback now works correctly.
 We've improved mocha's handling of uncaught exceptions and properly associate them to test failures. <OPEN AN ISSUE>
+- [x] `cy.viewport()` is now synchronized with the UI so that it does not resolve until the DOM has re-rendered using the dimensions.

 **Misc:**